goldbergyoni/javascript-testing-best-practices/readme-es.md

 <br/>

-### :thumbsdown: Anti Pattern Example: The wrong Error object is thrown mistakenly, no stack-trace will appear for this error.
+### :thumbsdown: Ejemplo Anti Patrón: The wrong Error object is thrown mistakenly, no stack-trace will appear for this error.
 Luckily, ESLint catches the next production bug

 ![alt text](assets/bp-21-yoni-goldberg-eslint.jpeg "The wrong Error object is thrown mistakenly, no stack-trace will appear for this error.
 Luckily, ESLint catches the next production bug")